Don’t Risk Your Health, Test Your Home for Radon

 - Hire a professional.
 The Colorado Department of Public Health and Environment provides links to contractors that are certified by the National Radon Proficiency Program and the National Radon Safety Board.
 Visit their website to find qualified radon contractors in your area.

-For more information on radon and its health impacts visit fcgov.com/radon.
+- For more information on radon and its health impacts as well as testing options through the Healthy Homes program, visit fcgov.com/radon.